Skip to content

 Illinois WARN Act Requirements

-In Illinois, the WARN Act applies to employers who have 75 or more full-time workers. which is different from the federal WARN Act.
+In Illinois, the WARN Act applies to employers who have 75 or more full-time workers and to give 60 days notice, which is different from the federal WARN Act.
 This difference is really important for HR managers to be aware of because it affects when the law is triggered, what kind of notice needs to be given, and how it’s enforced.

 Illinois WARN Act Triggers